How the Guardian Right System Works

 Maximum Impact

-Market duality provides the first real opportunity for Australians to separate peoples needs from investment profits, allowing each group to concentrate specifically on thier chosen outcome.
+Market duality provides the first real opportunity for Australians to separate peoples needs from investment profits, allowing each group to concentrate specifically on thier chosen outcome, which are opposing forces in the traditional property market.
+This is the shift we have been waiting for.

 Valuation, Depreciation, and Transactions